AI IN MARKETING2024-11-02⏱️ 10 minutes

 Interactive tools such as quizzes on personality and interests are direct sources for psychographic input.

-Thus giving a leeway between explicitly stated traits and implied ones, psychographic profiles thus covered all customers into a broader basis.
+Thus, by allowing a leeway between explicitly stated traits and implied ones, psychographic profiles covered all customers on a broader basis.

 Mobile App Usage and Interaction Data

-App engagement can also be one source for rich data sources.
+App engagement can also be a rich data source.

-What types of applications users have installed on their devices, frequency of use for some applications, and actual in-app features that users interacted with say a lot about their lifestyle or things that interest them personally?
+What types of applications have users installed on their devices, what is the frequency of use for some applications, and what are the actual in-app features that users interact with, say a lot about their lifestyle or things that interest them personally?

-For example, one who continuously uses the meditation app or fitness tracker app might just be placing mindfulness or wellness as a core personal value.
+For example, someone who continuously uses a meditation or fitness tracker app might just be valuing mindfulness or wellness as a core personal value.

 Online Reviews and Feedback